DuelistRag3/cs2-pugsharp-manager/README.md

 - [License](#License)

 ## Features
-- Multi-Language support (in development | missing many language strings ^^)
+- Multi-Language support (in development | missing many language strings ^^).
-- Tournament management
+- Tournament management.
-  - Start date, End date
+  - Start date, End date.
-  - Team size
+  - Team size.
-  - Max teams
+  - Max teams.
-  - Round and Overtime Length
+  - Round and Overtime Length.
-  - Match type (Best of 1, etc...)
+  - Match type (Best of 1, etc...).
-  - Define playable maps
+  - Define playable maps.
-  - start, cancel and pause matches
+  - start, cancel and pause matches.
+  - Guest mode.
-  - and more
+  - and more.
-- Register and connect with steam
+- Register and connect with steam.
-- Team management
+- Team management.
-  - Create, Delete
+  - Create, Delete.
-  - Invite and Kick players
+  - Invite and Kick players.
-  - Register your team for tournaments
+  - Register your team for tournaments.
-- Tournament overview for guests
+- Tournament overview for guests.
-- Matches
+- Matches.
-  - Matchoverview for upcoming and running matches
+  - Matchoverview for upcoming and running matches.
 - Automatic team advancement.
 - Adding servers.

 ## Planed features
 - On site map voting.
-- Match and map overview for ongoing, upcoming and concluded matches and maps.
 - Player stat overview for each map and overall.
 - Docker container
 - and more.

 ## Known bugs:
 - Missing language strings all over the place in both german and englisch.
-- Tournaments will not auto conclude after the finale has been played
-- The auto updating in the server overview is not consistent (should refresh server info every 60 seconds... it just don't sometimes)
+- The auto updating in the server overview is not consistent (should refresh server info every 60 seconds... it just don't sometimes).
-- Live validation for steam id´s does not work at all
+- Live validation for steam id´s does not work at all.

 ## Server Requirements